griffithlab/civic-docs/docs/using/browsing.rst

      - Assertion ID of the Assertion
    * - Gene
      - Gene associated with the Assertion
-   * - Variant
+   * - Molecular Profile
-     - Variant associated with the Assertion
+     - Molecular Profile associated with the Assertion
    * - Summary
      - Curator's summary of the Assertion
    * - Diseases